 PDF is the ideal format if you’re wanting to print your publication.
 Since a PDF remains the same no matter what device it’s seen on, it will remain the same when printed, too.
 Perhaps this is why the PDF is so universally accepted.

 Although all of that sounds great, the biggest fault to the PDF is that it’s not flowable like EPUB.
 For an e-book, that’s not necessarily the worst thing in the world, but it most certainly is a negative point.
-And although you can make PDFs interactive to an extent, you simply cannot customize a PDF like you can with an EPUB.
+And although you can make PDFs interactive to an extent, by turning the pdf into an online flipbook, you simply cannot customize a PDF like you can with an EPUB.

 What can we take away from this?
 There’s a lot to know when it comes to EPUB vs PDF, so let’s summarize: